Why choose this course?

 Year 1: University of Hertfordshire

-Year 2: Study abroad in English (Europe, North America, Latin America, Asia, Africa or Australia).
+Year 2: Study abroad in English (Europe, North America, Latin America, Africa, Asia or Australia).
 Minimum study abroad of one semester required and ideally you will be away for the whole year.

 Year 3: University of Hertfordshire